PrefectHQ/prefect/docs/concepts/work-pools.md

 On success, the command returns the details of the newly created work pool, which can then be used to start agents that poll this pool for work or perform additional configuration of the pool.

+#### Base Job Configuration

+When work pools are created via the UI with a worker type, the base job configuration of the work pool can be modified.
+The base job configuration are attributes that are specific to a given worker type and allow customization of the default behavior of the worker when executing a flow run.
+These attributes can then be overridden on a deployment with the `infra_overrides` parameter.

+For example, the `ProcessWorker` has a 'Working Directory' field that allows customization of the directory in which flow runs are executed.
+If a work pool set the default working directory to `/tmp`, then all flow runs executed by the `ProcessWorker` would execute in `/tmp`.
+If a deployment wanted to override this behavior, it could set the `working_dir` attribute in the `infra_overrides` parameter to a different directory.

 ### Viewing work pools

 At any time, users can see and edit configured work pools in the Prefect UI.